2,458 texts in Legends of the Jews (Ginzberg)

 Our story today takes us back to Jacob, and his daring escape from his father-in-law, Laban.
 Jacob, after years of laboring for Laban, felt it was time to return to his homeland.
 H...

 That’s kind of what happened to Laban after Jacob left Haran.
-The story goes that Jacob, after his... let's call it a complicated stay with Laban, finally packed up and headed towa...
+The story goes that Jacob, after his. let's call it a complicated stay with Laban, finally packed up and headed toward...

 Jacob certainly did.
 Fresh from his somewhat…complicated…dealings with Laban, his father-in-law (and uncle!), he was on the run, trying to get back home.
 But Laban wasn't about to ...

 The trickster uncle.
 Father to both Leah and Rachel, Jacob's wives.
 And in this story, he's about to confront Jacob in a big way.
-Imagine this: Jacob has finally left Laban's house...
+Jacob has finally left Laban's house, after years ...

-We all know the story of Jacob working for Rachel's hand, being tricked into marrying Leah, and eventually leaving Laban to return to his homeland.
-But what about those little deta...
+The familiar story centers on Jacob working for Rachel's hand, being tricked into marrying Leah, and eventually leaving Laban to return to his homeland.
+But what about those little...

 Jacob, completely innocent, declares, "With whomever thou findest thy gods, he shall not live!"
 (Genesis 31:32).
 Ouch.
 As we learn in Legends of the Jews, this wasn't just a figure...